 In 2005, scientists discovered two new moons of Pluto using the Hubble Space Telescope.
 After the New Horizons spacecraft to Pluto launched in January 2006, the possibility of undiscovered moons became a big worry.
 Unlike planets, small moons can lack the gravity to hold on to their collision debris.
 A rock hitting a tiny moon might send many more rocks back into space.
 Because debris the size of a grain of rice could have destroyed New Horizons, the team went to work discovering as many moons as it could.
 In the end, Hubble discovered four moons around Pluto, bringing its total number to five.
 New Horizons scientists modeled the newly discovered moons, and were able to avoid disaster.

 To those of us without advanced degrees in the subject, physics can seem really weird.
 There might be nothing weirder, then, than the Groundhog Day supernova.
 Nine billion years ago, a star blew up.
 Gravity from intermediary galaxies have bent and influenced light rays from this doomed star in such a way that the light takes different paths to arrive here, some longer than others.
-This means we've seen the exact same moment in time on more than one occasion.
+This means we've seen the exact same moment in time more than once.
 So far, scientists have observed the same supernova four times and counting.

 "I was always brainstorming how we could use a telescope in other ways. … Is there a way you could use a telescope to look inside a planetary body?
 Then I thought, the aurorae!
 Because aurorae are controlled by the magnetic field, if you observe the aurorae in an appropriate way, you learn something about the magnetic field.
 If you know the magnetic field, then you know something about the moon's interior."

 When a world has a subsurface ocean, the great challenge is trying to figure out how to drill down into it and take samples.
 Plumes make the job much easier.
 In essence, plumes are giant geysers firing the ocean into space.
 So instead of spacecraft somehow going into the ocean, plumes help the ocean come to the spacecraft.
 This is especially important for a world like Europa, which is thought by many to harbor life.
 In 2013, Hubble scientists discovered plumes on Europa, one of Jupiter's moons.
 Now that NASA has built a flagship mission around Europa, scientists might soon have a chance at sampling it for life.

 When scientists used Hubble to study the Andromeda galaxy, they expected to find very old stars.
-They were surprised, then, to learn that the stars ranged in age from six to 13 billion years old.
+They were surprised, then, to learn that the stars ranged in age from 6 to 13 billion years old.
 They suspect that the young stars found their way into Andromeda through cosmic collisions.
 In other words, Andromeda ate smaller galaxies and kept the stars for itself.

 15. PROTOPLANETARY DISKS ARE OBSERVABLE.